baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/build.md

 !!! tip
     Notepad++ has a plugin for XML tools that can be downloaded to help check syntax as you build your quiz.
     This can be used in conjuction with the *ImageQuizzer.xsd* schema file found in the Resources\XML folder.

+!!!
+Note
+    When building your quiz, the administrator creates and makes changes to the original XML file.
+    This is known throughout the documentation as the *Master* quiz file.
+    When the user starts a quiz session, a copy of this *Master* quiz file, with the same name is placed in the User's folder ready to record the session responses.
+This is known throughout the documentation as the *Results* quiz file

 ## Simple quiz example